The AI advantage: Experimentation and speed

-Summary: This is the third article in a three-part series on adopting the CDAIO mindset in small and mid-sized businesses.
+Summary: This is the third article in a three-part series on adopting the CDAIO mindset in fast growing businesses.
 Part 1 covered the Data Champion role.
 Part 2 covered Semantic Clarity and unified metric definitions.

-Large companies have a tendency to turn experiments into long-horizon, governed mega-projects.
-That path often needs custom stacks, heavy risk reviews, and dedicated teams that ship in quarters or years.
+Large companies tend to turn experiments into long-horizon, governed mega-projects.
+That path requires custom stacks, heavy risk reviews, and dedicated teams that ship in quarters or years.

-For an SMB, that approach is just not part of the DNA.
+For a growth-stage or mid-sized company, that approach is simply not part of the DNA.

 Your advantage is different.
-You can turn-on AI features inside the tools you already use and ship changes this week.
-The play is simple: ship quickly at the edges of the business, measure impact against metrics, and pivot fast.
+You can turn on AI features inside the tools you already use and ship changes this week.
+The play is straightforward: ship quickly at the edges of the business, measure impact against metrics, and pivot fast.

 The enterprise trap: building vs. buying

 Large organizations often try to build proprietary models and pipelines to control every detail.
 That choice demands upfront spend, specialized talent, and patience.
-Most SMBs do not need that path.
+Most companies do not need that path.

-Buying wins more often for SMBs because the modern SaaS ecosystem already includes strong AI features:
+Buying wins more often because the modern SaaS ecosystem already includes strong AI features:

 - Sales: A CRM feature that scores leads so reps focus on the most likely conversions.